thbaumbach/blink1-bitcoin/README.md

 > A tiny tool to connect your blink(1) device with Bitcoin live trades using websockets.

-blink1-bitcoin connects you to the live trading API of your favorite Bitcoin exchange (currently Bitstamp, see `Todo`) and uses your blink(1) device to flash on every occuring trade with a corresponding light.
+blink1-bitcoin connects you to the live trading API of your favorite Bitcoin exchange (currently Bitstamp and OKCoin only, see `Todo`) and uses your blink(1) device to flash on every occuring trade with a corresponding light.
 The first incoming trade sets the reference values.

 ## Install